Around the HouseOne Woman Shares How Millions Care

 About the Author

 Harriet K. Swenson is the author of Visible and Vital: A Handbook for the Aging Congregation (2000), and Quilting Cameos; 50 Meditations (1985).
 She is a graduate of Andover Newton Seminary with a master’s degree in Research.
-She is now eighty-one, a mother of three, grandmother of five, great-grandmother to four, and naps with her cat Mildred in Durham, New Hampshire.
+She is now in her eighties, a mother of three, grandmother of five, great-grandmother to four, and naps with her cat Mildred in Durham, New Hampshire.

 © 2002-2010 Peter E. Randall Publisher, LLC